 Wat Suwannaram, a 12th-century temple, is hidden on the far side of the river in Bangkok.
 It's remote -- no tourists, only two praying women in short skirts (they'd left their high heels outside.)
 The real draw here is the mouth-dropping murals, which tell the most bizarre and glorious tales.
 While we tiptoed ...

 It wasn't as mouth-shockingly good as we'd hoped... but then again, this little guy looks pretty evil, too.
 Found at Tang Jai Yoo in Bangkok's Chinatown.

 An insane Thai artist, who resides somewhere between Henry Darger and Moebius the Frenchman, realized he needed to return to his hometown, Chiang Rai, and build a temple.
 Not just any Wat -- it had to be something bigger, something bolder, something more... white.
 It was to be the most renowned tribute ...

-After the ugly Burmese reading (become a used car salesman / stay indoors after dark / don't date until April), I had to go in for a second opinion.
+After the grim Burmese reading , I had to go in for a second opinion.
 So today I tried this Chiang Rai palm-reader.
 He must be good.
 He read palms with one glass eye.
 "You are 36?"
 He didn't speak much English.
 Instead, he asked half his questions through his friend, who paused between ...

 Out near the zoo, hidden in a dusty residential neighborhood, miles from the nearest high street, is a Chiang Mai forest.
 In the middle of that forest, lies this piece of majesty: Wat Umong.
 The koans, which you'll find nailed to trees at random, read like a stocking-stuffer self-help book.
 But they're great.
 Chickens peck ...